 The series took place in late March in Seattle and lasted a lasted a hard-fought five games.
 It included two overtime games, the March 26 match went to double overtime before being called a draw and the Canadiens won on March 31st to force the deciding game on April 1.

 The Canadiens, who stayed at a hotel across the border in Victoria B.C., had their lineup ravaged by the disease.
 On the eve of the final game only three players: Pitre, Cleghorn and Vezina were healthy.

 At 2:30 pm on April 1, 1919 organizers announced that the final game was postponed indefinitely due to the illness.

-Initially, there were mixed messages coming from Seattle.
-An April 3 telegram to Canadian media supposedly sent by by Canadiens' Team Manager George Kennedy said that the team was doing well with a few members "under the weather".
-That was not the case as even Kennedy's own wife had been summoned to be by her husband's bedside due to the severity of his illness.
+Initially, there were attempts to downplay the illness.
+An April 3 telegram to Canadian media, supposedly sent by by Canadiens' Team Manager George Kennedy, said that the team was doing well with a few members "under the weather".
+That was not the case, though, as by that point Kennedy's own wife had been summoned to be by her husband's bedside due to the severity of his illness.

 Any hopes of resuming the final was put to rest and "series not completed" was engraved on the Stanley Cup.